ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Securing Requests from the Client Instance {#secure-requests}

-In GNAP, the client instance secures its requests to the AS and RS by presenting an access token, presenting proof of a key that is possesses, or both an access token and key proof together.
+In GNAP, the client instance secures its requests to the AS and RS by presenting an access token, presenting proof of a key that it possesses, or both an access token and key proof together.

 - When an access token is used with a key proof, this is a bound token request.
 This type of